Large Deviations for Processes in Random Environments with Jumps: Definitions and Assumptions

-Our goal is to prove the large deviations for $X_n$ (see the theorem \ref{mainmain_theorem}).
-We will be able to use the Ellis-Gartner theorem to get some further bounds once we establish the following result:
+Our goal is to prove the large deviations for $X_n$ (see Theorem \ref{mainmain_theorem}).
+We will be able to use the Ellis-G\" artner theorem to get some further bounds once we establish the following result:

 \begin{theorem} Let $X_n$ be the random walk defined as above.
 Assume that the random environment satisfies the conditions (i)--(iii).
 For each unit vector $l\in\mathbb R^d$ there exists a concave function $\phi^l:\mathbb R_+\rightarrow\bar{\mathbb R}$ such that for all $k\in\mathbb R_+$: